Stuart Fairchild: Cincinnati Reds

-Fairchild spent 2018 with both the Single-A Dayton Dragons (with whom he earned Midwest League All-Star honors) and the High-A Daytona Tortugas, slashing a combined .264/.344/.407 with nine home runs, 57 RBIs, and 23 stolen bases in 130 games between both clubs.
+Fairchild spent 2018 with the Single-A Dayton Dragons (with whom he earned Midwest League All-Star honors) and the High-A Daytona Tortugas, slashing a combined .264/.344/.407 with nine home runs, 57 RBIs, and 23 stolen bases in 130 games between both clubs.
 He returned to Daytona to open 2019, and was promoted to the Double-A Chattanooga Lookouts during the season.
 Over 109 games between both teams, he batted .264/.352/.441 with 12 home runs and 54 RBIs.
 He played for the Glendale Desert Dogs of the Arizona Fall League after the regular season, batting .353/.405/.471.

 Fairchild did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Arizona Diamondbacks

-On August 31, 2020, the Reds traded Fairchild, along with Josh VanMeter, to the Arizona Diamondbacks for relief pitcher Archie Bradley and cash considerations.
-The Diamondbacks added him to their 40-man roster after the 2020 season.
+On August 31, 2020, the Reds traded Fairchild and Josh VanMeter to the Arizona Diamondbacks for relief pitcher Archie Bradley and cash considerations.
+The Diamondbacks added Fairchild to their 40-man roster after the season.
 He was assigned to the Triple-A Reno Aces to begin the 2021 season, for whom he batted .295/.385/.564.

 Fairchild was promoted to the major leagues for the first time on July 6, 2021.
-Fairchild made his MLB debut that night as a pinch runner for Stephen Vogt and scored the game winning run after David Peralta’s walk-off hit-by pitch in the bottom of the 9th.
-The following day, Fairchild notched his first career hit, a line drive single off of Colorado Rockies pitcher Lucas Gilbreath; he had 15 major league at bats for the season.
-He was designated for assignment on April 19, 2022.
+He made his MLB debut that night as a pinch runner for Stephen Vogt in the bottom of the ninth inning and scored the game-winning run after David Peralta’s walk-off hit by pitch.
+The next day, Fairchild notched his first career hit, a line drive single off of Colorado Rockies pitcher Lucas Gilbreath; he had 15 major league at bats for the season.
+Fairchild was designated for assignment on April 19, 2022.

 Seattle Mariners

 On April 23, 2022, Fairchild was traded to the Seattle Mariners in exchange for cash considerations.
-For the Triple–A Tacoma Rainiers, he hit .438/.571/.625 over 16 at–bats.
-Fairchild logged three hitless at–bats for Seattle.
+For the Triple-A Tacoma Rainiers, he hit .438/.571/.625 over 16 at-bats.
+Fairchild logged three hitless at-bats for Seattle.
 He was designated for assignment on May 12.

 San Francisco Giants

-On May 14, 2022, Fairchild was traded to the San Francisco Giants in exchange for infielder Alex Blandino and cash considerations.
-Fairchild spent 5 games for both the Triple-A Sacramento River Cats and the Giants, going 3-for-16 in 21 plate appearances for Sacramento, and going hitless in 8 plate appearances for San Francisco.
+On May 14, 2022, Fairchild was traded to the San Francisco Giants in exchange for infielder Alex Blandino and cash.
+Fairchild spent five games with both the Triple-A Sacramento River Cats and the Giants, going 3-for-16 in 21 plate appearances for Sacramento, and going hitless in 8 plate appearances for San Francisco.
 On June 4, Fairchild was designated for assignment by the Giants after Sam Delaplane was added to the roster.